-It’s important to see a medical or mental health provider in order to diagnose an eating disorder, though there are a few signs and symptoms to be mindful of if you believe your child may have an issue.
+It’s important to see a medical or mental health provider to diagnose an eating disorder.
+But there are a few signs and symptoms to be mindful of if you believe your child may have an issue.

 “Eating disorder” is a general term for persistent, abnormal eating habits and behaviors that negatively affect your life and overall health.
 The most common of these disorders are binge eating disorder, anorexia nervosa, and bulimia nervosa.